 Jillian Zobroski: The Gauntlet III winner and Fresh Meat II finalist might be the most underrated woman in Challenge history, amassing a 5–1 elimination record in her three seasons.

 However, I think Jill’s résumé is slightly more impressive than she was as a player, and her win is tainted by Big Easy’s collapse, despite the fact that she was one of the few Rookies who was deserving of winning.

 Aneesa Ferreira: Nobody has been on more seasons without a win than Aneesa.
-In 18 total seasons, Aneesa has made just three finals (and only two on the flagship franchise).
+In 19 total seasons, Aneesa has made just four finals (and only three on the flagship franchise).

-While she earned a reputation as an elimination queen in the Duel series where she went 5–1, she currently has a losing record of 11–12.
+While she earned a reputation as an elimination queen in the Duel series where she went 5–1, she currently has a record of just 13–13.

 Aneesa has been a great fixture on the show for over a decade and a half, but she’s been bad in daily challenges for most of her career, she’s atrocious in finals and she’s one of the worst political players in Challenge history.

 Tonya Cooley: After years of bad luck and mistreatment, Tonya was able to put it all together on Inferno 3 and had an excellent season, earning her first victory.
 Although she has some other solid seasons, like the other season where she made a final, Inferno II, and her deep run on Battle of the Sexes 2, Tonya’s inconsistency leaves her off the top 25.